knotup/knotup/README.md

 - **Google Cloud**: Leveraging cloud services for various aspects of our infrastructure.

+- **Google Firebase**: Platform for building mobile and web applications without managing infrastructure.

+- **Google Maps**: Integrating maps and location services for enhanced user experience.

 - **Google Analytics**: Gaining insights into user behavior and optimizing our platform based on data-driven decisions.

-- **Dart**: A language optimized for building mobile, desktop, server, and web applications.

-- **Flutter**: A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- **Facebook Pixel**: Tracking user interactions with our website for advertising and analytics.

 - **JSON**: A lightweight data-interchange format for easy data exchange between servers and web applications.